Insurance Products with social and environmental value

 - products that supplement the public health service, designed to help manage the costs of treatment and assistance, as well as the reduction in earnings of customers in the event of serious illnesses or the loss of self-sufficiency.

 To expand access to insurance protection, we have developed microinsurance projects.
 In India in recent years, agreements have been reached with leading microfinance institutions, which operate in rural areas, providing coverage to a large number of people on low incomes.
 In 2019, almost one and a half million people were insured.

 Products of significant environmental value

 To encourage the adoption of environmentally friendly behaviours, we design and distribute products and services with specific environmental value:

-- products designed to promote sustainable transport with reduced environmental impact, including policies for electric vehicles and policies that reward responsible driving
+- products designed to promote sustainable transport with reduced environmental impact, including policies for electric and hybrid vehicles and policies that reward low annual mileage and responsible driving

 - products that support the energy efficiency of buildings, for which we also provide customer consultancy to identify opportunities for optimising domestic energy consumption